MicrosoftDocs/azure-docs/articles/active-directory/authentication/how-to-mfa-number-match.md

 ### Multifactor authentication

-When a user responds to an MFA push notification using Microsoft Authenticator, they will be presented with a number.
+When a user responds to a MFA push notification using Microsoft Authenticator, they will be presented with a number.
 They need to type that number into the app to complete the approval.

 ![Screenshot of user entering a number match.](media/howto-authentication-passwordless-phone/phone-sign-in-microsoft-authenticator-app.png)

 ### SSPR

-During self-service password reset, Microsoft Authenticator notification will show a number that the user will need to type in their Authenticator app notification.
+During [self-service password reset](howto-sspr-deployment.md), Microsoft Authenticator notification will show a number that the user will need to type in their Authenticator app notification.
 This number will only be seen to users who have been enabled for number matching.

 ### Combined registration

-When a user is goes through combined registration to set up Microsoft Authenticator, the user is asked to approve a notification as part of adding the account.
+When a user completes combined registration to set up Microsoft Authenticator, the user is asked to approve a notification as part of the process.
 For users who are enabled for number matching, this notification will show a number that they need to type in their Authenticator app notification.

 ### AD FS adapter